Emotional Intelligence: How well do you know how you react when conflict arises while talking with your spouse or partner?

 4 – Practice strengthening your skills at regulating your emotions and focus on keeping the conversation productive and respectful.

-These are 4 fundamentals to healthy communication and intimacy in your marriage or committed relationship.
+These are the 4 fundamentals of healthy communication and intimacy in your marriage or a committed relationship.